glomatico/gamdl/README.md

 Web song codecs such as `aac-web` and `aac-he-web` do not require the wrapper.

+Cookies can be skipped when using the wrapper.

 #### N_m3u8DL-RE

 Use [N_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE/releases/latest) as a faster download alternative to the default yt-dlp download mode.
 Enable it with `--download-mode nm3u8dlre` or `download_mode = nm3u8dlre`.